Furka Pass

 Furka Pass (Furkapass; Col de la Furka) is a 2429 m high mountain pass in the southern Swiss Alps connecting Gletsch, Valais with Realp, Uri via the seasonal Furkapassroute.
 The Furka Oberalp Bahn bypasses the pass through the 1390 m high Furka Base Tunnel, which opened in 1982 to replace the seasonal Furka Summit Tunnel at 2160 m.

 The Furka Pass was used as a location in the James Bond film Goldfinger, a curve of which is marked as "James Bond Strasse", complete with lookout point and small parking area.
 Near the western summit of the pass is the Hotel Belvédère; a short walk from it leads to the Rhône Glacier Ice Grotto.
-The glacier moves 30–40 metres a year, and the 100 metre long tunnel and ice chamber are open from June when the road opens.
+The glacier moves 30–40 metres a year, and the 100 metre long tunnel and ice chamber have to be recarved every year.